 Higher risk clients and situations Yes Higher Risk No Moderate risk Suggested Control Measures ■ Clients Are your clients foreigners?
-Determine if individuals are politically exposed persons.17 Obtain additional information on source of funds or source of wealth.
+Determine if individuals are politically exposed persons.
+16 Obtain additional information on source of funds or source of wealth.
 Do you have clients who are politically exposed persons?
 Obtain senior management approval to conduct the transaction.
 Obtain additional information on source of funds or source of wealth.
 Conduct enhanced on-going monitoring any future real estate transactions.
 Is your client a company, trust, foundation, partnership or other structure that makes it difficult to determine who is the beneficial owner (the natural person who owns or controls the funds or property)?
-Obtain name of natural person(s) behind company, trust or other legal arrangements.18 Obtain additional information on organizational structure.
+Obtain name of natural person(s) behind company, trust or other legal arrangements.
+Obtain additional information on organizational structure.
 Obtain additional information on source of funds or source of wealth.
 Are your clients intermediaries (i.e. lawyers and accountants acting on behalf of clients)?
 Obtain name of person(s) on whose behalf the transaction is being conducted.
 Verify that the intermediary has the necessary documentation to act on behalf of the client.
 Obtain additional information on source of funds or source of wealth.
 Has one of your clients been named in the media as being involved with criminal organizations or having committed a crime?
 File Suspicious Transaction Report (STR).
-Obtain additional information on source of funds or source of wealth.
-Do your clients that engage in activities that are consistent with the indicators identified for Suspicious Transactions?
-(See Guidance Note on AML/CFT Guidance on Suspicious Transaction Reports for suspicious transactions indicators and the indicators listed in this guideline).
-Consider filing a Suspicious Transaction Report (STR).
 Obtain additional information on source of funds or source of wealth.

-17Pursuant to FIAMLA, you are required to ascertain whether all clients and beneficial owners are politically exposed persons.
+&lt;sup>16 Pursuant to FIAMLA, you are required to ascertain whether all clients and beneficial owners are politically exposed persons.
 The mitigation measure is suggested here for emphasis.

-18For further information on how to comply with your beneficial ownership obligations please consult the Guidelines on the Prevention of Money Laundering and Countering the Financing of Terrorism for Legal Professionals.
+&lt;sup>17 For further information on how to comply with your beneficial ownership obligations please consult the Guidelines on the Prevention of Money Laundering and Countering the Financing of Terrorism for Legal Professionals.